ycpcs/cs350-fall2014/assign/assign07.md

 ### 1. Constructor / Destructor
 --------------------------------

 Since the backing array will change dynamically as needed, the constructor should simply allocate an initial backing array for a heap that can hold 1 element and set the two size fields appropriately.
-Remember, no elements are stored in teh 0th index of the backing array.
+Remember, no elements are stored in the 0th index of the backing array.
 The destructor will then need to deallocate the backing array.

 **Tasks**